 Which? has obtained insurance to cover Qualcomm’s legal costs, in the event that the claim is unsuccessful.

-You are likely to be a member of the class for this claim if, since 1 October 2015, you purchased a new version of one of the models of Apple or Samsung smartphones listed here, in the UK, for your personal use.
+You are likely to be a member of the class for this claim if you purchased a new version of one of the models of Apple or Samsung smartphones listed here between 1 October 2015 and 9 January 2024, in the UK, for your personal use.
 Please click here to see the full class definition.

 You will not be able to claim if you bought the smartphone wholly for your business, trade or profession, if the smartphone was refurbished or purchased ‘second-hand’, or if you are in the list of excluded persons (available here).
 You can claim for smartphones that you may have bought for relatives (including children under 16) or which you bought as a gift for others for their personal use.